How to Sing Quietly or Softly

 Now, imagine the lightest touch possible and sing the word 'he' on an easy tone.
 Make it soft (piano.)
 Hold the note for a count of 1-2-3.
 Repeat this 6 times.

-Tip - In order to sing soft you must hold back air by tightening the abdominal wall as well as the buttocks.
+Tip - In order to sing softly you must hold back air by tightening the abdominal wall as well as the buttocks.
 This is a huge help in controlling your air.
-Remember that it takes less vibrations to sing soft.
+Remember that it takes fewer vibrations to sing softly.
 That means not as much air is required (unless you're holding the note for a long period of time.)

 These vibrations (taking place in the vocal cords) occur when air strikes the vocal bands setting them in motion and producing sound.
 So the louder you want to sing, the more air you need and the less volume you desire, the less air you need.

 Tip - Some folks think it's necessary to use a more closed lip and mouth position when singing quietly.
 Not true.
 You still need adequate mouth opening for every word for enunciation.